ANadalCardenas/drowsiness_detection/README.md

 ### 🎥 Demo Video

-You can find a demonstration video showing how the model performs in real-time:
+The full demonstration video is available to view by clicking on the next GIF:

 [![Watch the demo](media/demo_preview.gif)](media/demo.webm)